metablaster/WindowsFirewallRuleset/docs/README.md

     You may be prompted to accept execution policy change, if so type `Y` and press enter to accept.\
     For more information see [About Execution Policies][about execution policies]

-9. At this point you should "unblock" all project files first by executing a script called\
+9. At this point you should "unblock" all repository files first by executing a script called\
-`Scripts\Unblock-Project.ps1`, btw. project files were blocked by Windows to prevent users from running untrusted script code downloaded from internet:
+`Scripts\Unblock-Project.ps1`, btw. repository files were blocked by Windows to prevent users from running untrusted script code downloaded from internet:

     ```powershell